 Commercial Storm Shelters

-Our Quonset-style above-ground community tornado shelters are available in 10-foot-wide, 12-foot-wide and in the same widths as side-by-sides.
+Our Quonset-style above-ground community and commercial tornado shelters are available in 10-foot-wide, 12-foot-wide and in the same widths as side-by-sides.
 Rated to withstand an EF5 tornado, these portable storm shelters are prefabricated from quarter-inch cold rolled steel at our factory in Thomasville, Georgia and shipped to the installation site and set by crane onto a massive steel-reinforced concrete foundation.

 Solar Battery Kit & Panel Box